 Dental crowns are placed on your tooth to improve its appearance or to provide support to a damaged or decayed tooth.
-Placement of a crown is often followed after a root canal treatment.
+The Placement of a crown is often followed after a root canal treatment.
 Experiencing sensitivity after getting a new dental crown is quite common, which is associated with inflammation and irritation caused to the surrounding tissue during the procedure.
-The degree of sensitivity may vary from person-to-person and should resolve on its own within a few days.
+The degree of sensitivity may vary from person to person and should resolve on its own within a few days.

 Crown sensitivity may occur due to temperature changes, pressure, or even consumption of sweets.
 While a slight amount of pain, discomfort or sensitivity experienced after receiving a dental crown is normal, it is not something that should be ignored either; especially if it persists for a longer period of time.

 - Tooth preparation for receiving a crown involves trimming down the enamel layer of the tooth to make space for the crown.
 Even though the crown covers the entire surface of the tooth, some microscopic amount of tooth structure remains exposed at the gum line.
 The exposed dentin surface leads to sensitivity to hot and cold food and drinks during the first few days after receiving a crown.
 Your dentist might give you toothpaste for sensitivity or advice a gel that can be applied to the sensitive spot.